imirenechen/Airbnb-New-User-Bookings/README.md

-# airbnb-new-user-bookings
+# Airbnb New User Bookings
-Practice for Kaggle-Airbnb New User Bookings
+To practice for Kaggle: Airbnb New User Bookings
+Data please refer to https://www.kaggle.com/competitions/airbnb-recruiting-new-user-bookings/data